 In 2012, she completed a communications fellowship at the Central Tibetan Administration in northern India, where she also worked with the Tibetan Centre for Human Rights and Democracy to produce her first documentary.
 Katie then went on to work as a series writer for the award-winning international social travel series, Peeta Planet, which broadcasts to more than 50 million viewers across the Middle East.
 Her latest professional endeavor had her working as a Resident Journalist and the Digital Content Creator for the crees Foundation, a conservation organization based in the Peruvian Amazon.

-She is currently focused on a number of multimedia projects that allow her to blend her passion for documentary stories and creative media with her interests in social justice and exploring the theme of identity through personal narratives.
+She is currently focused on a number of multimedia projects as the founder and director of Blue Mole Media that allow her to blend her passion for documentary stories and creative media with her interests in social narratives.

 Katie has trained with the BBC and Press Association and contributed to several media outlets, including Inter Press Service, the BBC, IRIN, and the Sunday Sun.
 Clients who have contracted her communications services include Concern Universal, the crees Foundation, and Cowichan Women Against Violence.